JurgenMik/CSS_grid_layout/README.md

 CSS/HTML

-Taking use of the grid to practise creating unique layouts
+Using the grid to practise creating unique layouts